 It turns out that Bethlehem was not just the birthplace of kings but also the birthplace of another equally significant thing.

-Bethlehem was the birthplace for the sacrificial lambs used in Temple worship.
+Bethlehem was the birthplace of the sacrificial lambs used in Temple worship.

 They were born in a stable.